ajfurlong/fortran_dnn_from_tf/README.md

     ```

 Options:
-standardize - applicable in most cases, standardizes your incoming data with the specified means/stds
+standardize - applicable in most cases, standardizes your incoming data with the specified means/stds from the metadata file
 debug - detailed information to determine where the issue lies

 In the case of the example, the number of entries in the testing set is 1000, and the data file that was exported contained physical values, which will need to be standardized.